Course: CIS451/651 Data Compression in Multimedia

 3A7b2 9Y3Y163X1Y3!1

-For this example, the original 33 byte file gets into 39 bytes (ie, negative compression!)
+For this example, the original 33 byte file gets compressed into 19 bytes of metadata plus 20 bytes of compressed datapairs for a total of 39 bytes, i.e., overall negative compression!

 Tasks

-1. Write well-commented, perfectly-indented Java programs: amerRLE_encode and amerRLE_decode.
-After discussing the general concepts of this compression method, students working in a group of 2 should have one person program amerRLE_encode, and the other person program amerRLE_decode.
+2. Write well-commented, perfectly-indented Java programs: amerRLE_encode and amerRLE_decode.
+For students working in a group of 2,one person should program amerRLE_encode, and the other person program amerRLE_decode.
 Try not to interact until each program has been initially debugged.
 Then interact to get both programs working properly.
 I expect that variable names, indentation style, etc., will differ significantly between the coder and decoder since each is written by a different programmer.

-2. amerRLE_encode takes a single argument - a <filename> to be compressed.
-As output, amerRLE_encode produces <filename>.ARLE If the output file already exists, prompt the user to see if the output file should be overwritten, or simply abort compression and output a warning.
-If the input file is an invalid file for being compressed, output a warning "Error: file cannot be compressed because <reason>" and abort.
+3. amerRLE_encode takes a single argument - a <filename> to be compressed.
+As output, amerRLE_encode produces <filename>.ARLE If the output file already exists, prompt the user to see if the output file should be overwritten.
+If the input file is an invalid file for being compressed, output a meaningful error message such as "Error: file cannot be compressed because <reason>" and abort.
 An input file would be invalid if, for example, it contains any byte value in the range 128-255.

-3. amerRLE_decode takes a single argument - a <filename>.ARLE to be decompressed.
-As output, amerRLE_decode produces <filename>.RECONSTRUCTED If the output file already exists, prompt the user to see if the output file should be overwritten, or simply abort decompression and output a warning.
+4. amerRLE_decode takes a single argument - a <filename>.ARLE to be decompressed.
+As output, amerRLE_decode produces <filename>.RECONSTRUCTED If the output file already exists, prompt the user to see if the output file should be overwritten.
 The input file to be uncompressed MUST have the extension ".ARLE" and its format MUST be valid.
-If the input is not a valid amerRLE compressed file, output a meaningful error message, and abort decompression.
+If the input is not a valid amerRLE compressed file, output a meaningful error message specifying exactly where the input file is incorrect, and abort decompression.
 For example, a file to be uncompressed would be invalid if the signature or version is incorrect, or if any DataPair.Character is not defined in the Alphabet, or if the DataPair.RunLength is not within "1"-"9".
 Other examples of invalid files exist.
 Think of others, and carefully document which errors your code tests.

-4. Strong Recommendation: before beginning any programming, make up examples by hand of what you think are valid and invalid .ARLE files.
-Then use these files to help debug your programs.
+5. Recommendation: before any programming, make up examples by hand of what you think are valid and invalid .ARLE files.
+Then later use these files to help debug your programs.
+For groups of 2, each person should generate test files for the other person's program.

-1. (submit) Use the unix command “script” to show your programs work correctly:
+1. (submit) Use the unix command “script” (or something analogous) to document that your programs work correctly:

 • cat <testfile>